 Melanocytes produce melanin, the pigment that gives skin its natural color.
 When skin is exposed to the sun, melanocytes produce more pigment, causing the skin to tan, or darken.
-Sometimes, clusters of melanocytes and surrounding tissue form noncancerous growths called moles or nevi.
+Sometimes, clusters of melanocytes and surrounding tissue form non-cancerous growths called moles or nevi.
 Moles are very common.
 Most people have between 10 and 40 moles.
 Moles may be pink, tan, brown, or a color that is very close to the person's normal skin tone.
 People who have dark skin tend to have dark moles.
 Moles can be flat or raised.
 They are usually round or oval and smaller than a pencil eraser.
 They may be present at birth or may appear later on-usually before age 40.
 They tend to fade away in older people.
 When moles are surgically removed, they normally do not return.

-What Are the Key Statistics about Melanoma?
+What are the Key Statistics about Melanoma?

 - Cancer of the skin is the most common of all cancers. - More than 1 million cases of basal cell or squamous cell cancers occur every year.
-Most of these forms of skin cancer are curable. - It is estimated that there were about 74,610 new cases of skin cancer in this country in 2009.
-68,720 of these cases will be melanoma. - About 8,650 people will die of melanoma this year.
+Most of these forms of skin cancer are curable. - It is estimated that there will be about 115,320 new cases of skin cancer (excluding basal & squamous) in this country in 2021.
+106,110 of these cases will be melanoma. - About 7,180 people will die of melanoma this year.

-Who's At Risk for Melanoma?
+Who's at Risk for Melanoma?

-No one knows the exact causes of melanoma.
 Research has shown that people with certain risk factors are more likely to develop melanoma.
 The risk factors for melanoma are: